-Former Bethany Beach lifeguard Logan Burke has saved a desperate, panicked young girl from being raked over a jetty and potentially drowning during a nor’easter.
-He has also woken up in the middle of the night to two Indonesian intruders standing over his bed in Bali, demanding money — and been forced to fight them off to save his possessions and probably his life.
+Former Bethany Beach lifeguard Logan Burke has saved a panicked young girl from being raked over a jetty and potentially drowning during a nor’easter.
+He's woken up in the middle of the night to two Indonesian intruders standing over his bed in Bali, demanding money — and he's been forced to fight them off to save his possessions and probably his life.

 He’s slept scared and alone on a desolate beach in New Zealand, relying on his trusty pocket knife to becalm his restless mind at every unfamiliar noise in the night.
 But never have his senses ever been on higher alert than on his recent seven-week excursion to South Africa.